cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-ripple.md

 Ripple Transaction Protocol is an open-source protocol that allows transfer of anything of value (usually payments) on the internet.

-"The Ripple network enables secure, instant and nearly free global financial transactions of any size with no chargebacks" [@hid-sp18-506-RippleNetwork].
-"Ripple provides one frictionless experience to send money globally using the power of blockchain" [@hid-sp18-506-GlobalPayment].
+``The Ripple network enables secure, instant and nearly free global financial transactions of any size with no chargebacks'' [@hid-sp18-506-RippleNetwork]. ``Ripple provides one frictionless experience to send money globally using the power of blockchain'' [@hid-sp18-506-GlobalPayment].

 There are 3 problems that ripple are trying to solve in the current payment systems available now high fees, charges for currency exchanges